animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 My point is that if we are to prevent literal, un-metaphorical painful realities, we need to be able to hear them.

-As it stands, our institutions and authorities get very triggered.

 ### Friends

 > Date: **10/29/23**